ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 #### Bind-Mount Restrictions

-When Enhanced Container Isolation is enabled, Docker Desktop users can continue to bind-mount host directories into containers (as configured via "Settings -> Resources -> File sharing"), but they are no longer allowed to bind-mount arbitrary Linux VM directories into containers.
+When Enhanced Container Isolation is enabled, Docker Desktop users can continue to bind-mount host directories into containers as configured via **Settings -> Resources -> File sharing**, but they are no longer allowed to bind-mount arbitrary Linux VM directories into containers.

 This prevents containers from modifying sensitive files inside the Docker